Most car owners want to know how long a wax will last before applying or buying, to make sure it’s worth their while.

 How to Tell When a Car Needs Waxing

 As mentioned earlier, looking at the level of water repellency is a good way to figure out if a wax needs reapplying.
-If the performance has diminished significantly, to the point where you are no longer happy with the level of beading and sheeting, when it’s time to apply it again.
+If the performance has diminished significantly, to the point where you are no longer happy with the level of beading and sheeting, then it’s time to apply it again.

 I’ve also written this article which takes you through some simple tricks to tell when a car needs waxing.

 Best Way to Reapply a Wax

 So when your wax is on its last legs, you just put some more on right?
 Well, not if you want the best results.

 When you apply a wax on top of another wax that is pretty much dead, the new wax will essentially stick to the old one.
 This means that when the old layer slips off the car, the new layer will go with it.
 Of course, the new layer will slow down the rate at which the old layer will slip off, because it is essentially shielding it.

 However, if you want the new application of wax to last as long as possible, then its best to completely remove the existing layer.

 The best way to do this is to use a pre-wax cleaner e.g Dodo Juice Lime Prime or a wax-stripping shampoo e.g. Chemical Guys Clean Slate or Garage Therapy Decon Shampoo.
 These will help cleanse the paintwork and ensure it is free from any old waxes and sealants.
 This will allow the wax to stick to the paintwork as much as possible, and improve the longevity.

 Using non-abrasive pre-wax cleaners or decontamination shampoos are great because they will not inflict any swirls or marring which would need to be corrected by polishing, hence they both speed up the prep process and help to preserve the paintwork.

 Check out my guide on 5 different ways to remove old waxes and sealants.